nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-4_put-certificate-work/p1_program-wrap-up/s3_dp_connect-to-google-data-analytics-certificate-graduates.md

 ### What was your favorite part about the Google Data Analytics Certificate?

-My favorite part about the Google Data Analytics Certificate was the hands-on projects and case studies.
-They provided real-world scenarios that allowed me to apply the theoretical knowledge I gained throughout the courses.
-Specifically, working on data cleaning and visualization projects helped me understand the practical aspects of data analysis and prepared me for real job tasks.

 My favorite part of the Google Data Analytics Certificate was the hands-on projects, especially the capstone project.
 These projects provided me with real-world experience in data analysis, allowing me to apply the skills I learned throughout the courses.
 Working on actual datasets and solving problems helped solidify my understanding and gave me a sense of accomplishment.

 ### What are you most looking forward to as you graduate from this certificate program?